 (Map of Greece, can be re-used by anyone)

 As far as the Mediterranean goes, Greece offers some of the best value not to mention most appealing destinations.
-Greece has been crippled by economic woe for close to a decade now but prices have gone down as a result and visitors from the US or countries with currencies pegged to the dollar should find it much cheaper now than it was a few years ago.
-If you’ve been backpacking in the Balkans, particularly if you’re arriving from close neighbours Albania or Macedonia, you may still notice a pretty sharp increase in prices but that’s only relative and travellers heading here from Italy, France, Germany or Spain to Greece should notice the opposite effect to varying degrees.
+Greece has been crippled by economic woe for a decade now but prices for some things have gone down as a result and visitors from the US or countries with currencies pegged to the dollar should find it much cheaper now than it was a few years back.
+If you’ve been backpacking in the Balkans, particularly if you’re arriving from close neighbours Albania or Macedonia, you may still notice a pretty sharp increase in prices but that’s only relative.
+Travellers heading here from Italy, France, Germany or Spain to Greece should notice the opposite effect to varying degrees.

-Hostels are plentiful and pretty affordable by European standards although during the busier summer months, prices can go up and beds can sell out on the islands and coastal destinations.
+Hostels are plentiful and accommodation in general is very affordable by European standards with some great value Airbnb’s although during the busier summer months, prices can go up and beds can sell out on the islands and coastal destinations.
 The food is fresh and relatively good value although to stick to our Greece backpacking budget of 40 Euros per day, you’ll need to do some self-catering or settle for cheaper snacks or sandwiches at lunch-time.
 Travelling around Greece is really good value too and with some advanced planning you can travel the length of the mainland or fly to one of the islands for under 20 Euros.

-If you’re planning on visiting Greece and particularly the more popular islands like Santorini, during the peak summer months then you might want to increase your budget by 10-15 Euros.
+If you’re planning on visiting Greece and particularly the more popular islands like Santorini during the peak summer months then you might want to increase your budget by at least 10-15 Euros.
 This will cover the increase in the cost of accommodation and transport due to the big increase in visitors at that time.